Beck Bennett

-Christopher Beck Bennett (born October 1, 1984) is an American actor, comedian, writer, and singer.
-Bennett was a cast member on the NBC sketch comedy series Saturday Night Live for eight seasons, joining the show for its 39th season in 2013, and leaving at the end of its 46th season in 2021.
-Prior to SNL, he performed in AT&T's "It's Not Complicated" commercials, in which he interviewed children, and produced sketch videos with the comedy group Good Neighbor.
-He also hosted the YouTube show Theatre of Life.
+Christopher Beck Bennett (born October 1, 1984) is an American actor and comedian.
+He was a cast member on the NBC sketch comedy series Saturday Night Live for eight seasons, joining for its 39th season in 2013 and leaving at the end of its 46th season in 2021.
+Before SNL, he performed in AT&T's "It's Not Complicated" commercials, in which he interviewed children, and produced sketch videos with the comedy group Good Neighbor.

 Early life

-Bennett was born in Wilmette, Illinois (a suburb of Chicago), the son of Sarah and Andy Bennett.
-He performed in multiple shows at Children's Theatre of Winnetka.
-He graduated from New Trier High School in 2003 where he played Jean Valjean in his school's production of Les Misérables.
+Bennett was born in Wilmette, Illinois, to Sarah and Andy Bennett.
+He performed in multiple shows at the Children's Theatre of Winnetka.
+He graduated in 2003 from New Trier High School, where he played Jean Valjean in his school's production of Les Misérables.
 Bennett attended the USC School of Dramatic Arts in the B.F.A.
 Acting program.